 Ferries and Speedboats

-There have been numerous ferry and speedboat incidents in Thailand, mainly due to poorly maintained boats, poor seamanship and negligible safety standards.
+There have been numerous ferry and speedboat incidents in Thailand, mainly due to poorly maintained boats, poor seamanship, and negligible safety standards.

 Songkran Insanity